wsywsya119/ULTrans/README.md

 # ULTrans
-Automatically change upper-case or lower-case to other case.
+Automatically transform the upper-case or lower-case.